echen4628/fastslam1/docs/05-conclusion.md

 1. Both the robot and landmark positions update according to new data.
 Also, only landmarks within the robot's view appear to update, which matches our expected behavior. <br>
 2. The estimated path is within a reasonable range of the actual path (<1m). <br>
 3. The algorithm appears to be lagging when the robot is expected to turn.
 We believe this is partially due to a low IMU sampling rate of 1 Hz. <br>
-4. If the robot's position deviates too far from the actual path, the landmark estimations are negatively impacted.
-Once this occurs, since the correction step depends on an accurate map, the robot can never fully recover. <br>
+4. From randomly moving the robot's position, we observed that if the robot's position deviated too far from the actual path, the landmark estimations were negatively impacted.
+Once this occurred, since the correction step depends on an accurate map, the robot could never fully recover. <br>

 # Future Improvements